25 Best Things To Do in Scotland

 Sea kayaking along Scotland’s west coast offers a unique way to explore the country’s dramatic coastline, from hidden sea caves to tranquil bays.
 Popular destinations include the Isle of Skye, Arisaig, and Oban, where you may spot wildlife such as seals, puffins, and even dolphins.

-The best time for sea kayaking is between May and September, when the weather is milder, and the seas are calmer.
+The best time for sea kayaking in Scotland is between May and September, when the weather is milder, and the seas are calmer.
 Local tour operators provide everything you need—kayaks, life jackets, and dry bags—making it easy even for beginners to get started.

 For first-time visitors, guided tours offer a safe introduction to sea kayaking while sharing fascinating historical and ecological insights along the way.
 More experienced kayakers can rent equipment and head out on their own to explore the coastline.